ArnoldDP/ARSE/README.md

 <details open>
 <summary>Click for more information</summary>

-The Modding Bungalo - I thought I knew a lot of shit but they taught me a lot more
+### The Modding Bungalo - I thought I knew a lot of shit but they taught me a lot more

-OStim Standalone Official - Just a lot of pretty cool people there
+### OStim Standalone Official - Just a lot of pretty cool people there

-Halagari - Wabbajack dev
+### Wabbajack devs and server moderators

-My server moderators:
+### My server moderators:

 Alabast
 Ambiguzen